-Building stairs that remain comfortable, strong and quiet for generations is something that happens far less often than it should.
+Building stairs that remain comfortable, strong and quiet for years is something that happens far less often than it should.
 And I suspect this is because good workmanship demands more time than allowed-for in typical homebuilding budgets.
-After all, how can you justify spending a couple of hundred extra dollars on labour for quiet stairs in a $200,000 home when all it gives in return is freedom from a lifetime of annoying squeaks?
+Here are key tips you need to understand.

-The way your stairs feel underfoot, and the ease with which you can climb them, depends on the shape and installation of notched pieces called stringers.
+The way your stairs feel underfoot, and the ease with which you can climb them, depends on the shape and installation of notched pieces called “stringers”.
 The design, layout and anchoring of stringers are all crucial steps in any stair building job.
-And it all begins by measuring the height of one floor surface above another.
-Let’s say that works out to be a total rise of 9 feet, or 108″ in our example.
+Stringers are angled pieces that are notched to hold the stair treads that you walk on.
+Cutting stringers accurately is key, and it all begins by measuring the height of one floor surface above another.
+Let’s say that works out to be a total rise of 9 feet, or 108″ in this example.
 That’s pretty typical for a home with 8-foot ceilings and the usual sort of second floor joists.

-In the stair building trade, the word rise refers to the height of each individual stair tread above or below its neighbor.
-Run describes each stair tread’s front-to-back width, ignoring any overhang along the front.
+In the stair building trade, the word “rise” refers to the height of each individual stair tread above or below its neighbour.
+“Run” describes each stair tread’s front-to-back width, ignoring any overhang along the front.
 For safe and comfortable stairs, the width of each tread plus the height of each riser should equal 18 inches, with the rise being somewhat smaller than the run.
-Some call this the 18-inch rule, though it’s more like a suggestion since you can fudge a bit in either direction and still get good stairs.
-But following the spirit of this rule leads to a staircase that’s comfortable to walk on and safely proportioned.
+Some carpenters call this the 18-inch rule, though it’s more like a suggestion since you can fudge a bit in either direction and still get good stairs that feel comfortable to walk on.
+Following the spirit of this rule leads to a staircase that’s comfortable to use and safely proportioned.
 That’s the important thing.

-Given the 108″ overall required rise of the staircase, and the assumption of 13 risers in total, that means that each riser must have a height of 108 divided by 13, or about 8 5/16″ riser per stair.
-Subtract that figure from 18″ and you’re left with 9 11/16″ or the total horizontal run of each stair tread (not counting the overhang).
-The drawing shows how these figures are transferred to stringer material using a 24″ carpenter’s square.
+Given the 108″ overall required rise of the staircase in this example, and the assumption of 13 risers in total, that means that each riser must have a height of 108 divided by 13, or about 8 5/16″ riser per stair.
+Subtract this figure from 18″ and you’re left with 9 11/16″ or the total horizontal run of each stair tread (not counting the overhang of the stair treads).
+These figures are typically transferred to 2×12 stringer material using a 24″ carpenter’s square.
 This step isn’t rocket science, though you must make allowances for the thickness of finished flooring, stair treads and stair risers when laying out stringers.
 You’ll want each stair’s rise and run dimensions to be consistent once all the finishing touches are added.

-Construction-grade 2 x 12s is the usual stock used for making staircase stringers, though you can probably get away with 2 x 10s for shorter installations involving only a few steps.
-The crucial thing is that the wood be sound, relatively straight-grained, with no large knots.
+As I mentioned, construction-grade 2 x 12s are the usual lumber used for making staircase stringers, though you can probably get away with 2 x 10s for shorter installations involving only a few steps.
+The crucial thing is that the wood be sound, relatively straight-grained, containing no large knots.
 By the time you cut notches out for the stairs, there will be quite a bit less wood in a stringer than when you started.
 Be sure that what’s left is good.
 Two stringers are okay for utility stairs up to 32″ wide, but you should go with three stringers for anything wider.
 It’s not a lot of work to add the stability that comes from this extra support at this stage, but it’s impossible later.